 People and travel

 - Any business that is reliant upon EU nationals should encourage these staff to apply for the EU Settlement Scheme so they can continue to live and work in the UK.
-They must apply before 30 June 2021 (or 31 December 2020 in the case of a no-deal Brexit).
+They must apply before 30 June 2021.

 - British businesses will still be able to hire staff from EEA countries after the transition period ends.
 However, the UK government will introduce a controversial new points-based immigration system from 2021.
 People who want to live and work in the UK after 1 January 2021 will need to gain 70 points to be eligible to apply for a visa.
 The first 50 points will be awarded for meeting requirements such as: an ability to speak English to an acceptable level; having a job offer from an approved employer; the role being at an A-level equivalent skill level (minimum salary of £20,480).
 Applicants can earn the remaining 20 points by: earning more than a “general salary threshold” of £25,600; having a job offer in a “shortage occupation”; being a ‘new entrant’ to the labour market; holding a relevant PhD.